Parts & Servicing

 Internal combustion engines require lubrication.
 Removing the engine cowl to check the oil level takes just a moment.

-If you see a change in the oil level, contact your authorised Suzuki Dealer for further advice.
+If you see a change in the oil level, contact your us for further advice.

 Be sure to read the owner’s manual regarding the maintenance inspection of the outboard before checking oil levels.

 Battery terminal inspection